“ux” Articles

 The title element is often one of the first elements covered when learning HTML.
 But because changing a page’s title is trivial, many website creators mistakenly view it as optional or purely decorative, leaving it neglected.
 But the truth is that the title is a functional element that aids users in a variety of situations.

-This is part 2 of an article series on the title element.
-If you missed it, check out part 1 where I cover some functional uses of the title element.
-Here, we’ll review some best practices that give a title its meaning and usefulness.
+This is part 2 of an article series on the title element, where we’ll review some best practices that give a title its meaning and usefulness.

 Read Article